 Other muscle-relaxing medicines such as baclofen are sometimes used.
-Children with associated epilepsy need medicines to prevent seizures.
+Children with associated epilepsy need medicines to prevent fits (seizures).

 Depending on the type and degree of muscle contracture, an operation may help - for example, an operation to loosen tight muscles or to correct a joint deformity.
 The aim is to give more flexibility and control to the affected limbs and joints.
 Most operations are performed on the muscles around the hips, knees and ankles.

 These may include speech therapy, vision aids, dentistry, communications aids, nutritional advice and promoting sport.
 Assistive technology is being increasingly used.
 There is a range of devices and gadgets that can help with communication, mobility and daily tasks.

 What is the outlook for people with cerebral palsy?

 Because the severity of cerebral palsy can range from mild to severe, it is difficult to predict the future for each individual.
 Your team of specialists will be able to give advice.
 Treatments such as physiotherapy and speech therapy can make a big difference to the eventual outcome.